 Code 25 - Special Education Program - Residential facility: The student receives all special education instructional and/or related services in a publicly or privately operated residential school or residential medical facility on an inpatient basis.
 (Do not include students who also attended a Regular Early Childhood Program.
-These students should be reported under Codes 30, 31, 32, or 33).
-Fund Code H and Fund Codes B and F as well as Fund Codes A and E that are placed in a hospital or state agency-funded school (e.g., Illinois School for the Deaf or Illinois School for the Visually Impaired).
+These students should be reported under Codes 30,31, 32, or 33.)
+Fund Code H and Fund Codes B and F as well as Fund Codes A and E are used for students who are placed in a hospital or state agency-funded school (e.g., Illinois School for the Deaf or Illinois School for the Visually Impaired).

-Code 26 - Home: The student receives all special education and related services in the principal residence of the student's family or caregivers (including baby sitters) and does not attend either a Regular Early Childhood Program or a Special Education Program provided in a separate class, separate school, or residential facility.
+Code 26 - Home: The student receives all special education and related services in the principal residence of the student's family or caregivers (including babysitters) and does not attend either a Regular Early Childhood Program or a Special Education Program provided in a separate class, separate school, or residential facility.
 Include students who receive special education both at home and in a service provider location or some other location that is not in any other category.
-Fund Codes A, E, P, and X
+Use Fund Codes A, E, P, and X.

-Code 27 - Service provider location or some other location that is not in any other category: The student receives all special education and related services from a service provider or some other location that is not in any other category and does not attend either a Regular Early Childhood Program or a Special Education Program provided in a separate class, separate school, or residential facility.
+Code 27 - Service Provider Location or Some Other Location that is Not in Any Other Category: The student receives all special education and related services from a service provider or some other location that is not in any other category and does not attend either a Regular Early Childhood Program or a Special Education Program provided in a separate class, separate school, or residential facility.
 For example, speech instruction provided in private clinicians' offices, clinicians' offices located in school buildings, hospital facilities on an outpatient basis, and libraries and other public locations.
-Fund Codes A, E, K, L, and X
+Use Fund Codes A, E, K, L, and X.